- Education and Science»

 We had knitting machines, weaving looms, and macrame sets that let us create hats, purses, belts and more.
 Probably one of the most beloved 1970's toys however started out as a Vac-U-Form and later a Vac-U-Maker (in the 1960's) and finally a Thingmaker.
 Although extremely dangerous by today's standards due to an exposed heating plate and sharp utensils, it was a powerhouse for crafting all kinds of interesting novelty items.
 You could create hard plastic objects from molds and rubbery creations from a die you filled with a mysterious "goop" solution.
 We could pass an entire afternoon creating an entire army of insects or a bouquet of "fun flowers".
 Creeple Peeple, Creepy Crawlers, and Fun Flowers were just a few of the options.

 Electronic keyboards weren't something you had in every home back in the early 1970's but we did have chord organs which came with sheet music that didn't require you to know how to read music at all.
 You could play chords with the push of a button and play by numbers.

 1970's Toys that Met Our Need for Speed

 Before the days of video games, kids played with HO tracks.
-They're still around today, but they were more popular in the 1970s.
+They're still around today, but they were more popular in the 1970's.
 Guys who really loved the sport would frequent slot car tracks to get their racing fix.
 HO tracks weren't the only possibility though.
 Hot Wheels were popular and Kenner's SSP Racers were also coveted.
-SSP Racers were simple devices with a ripcord that you pulled hard and the set the car down to let it race across the largest flat surface you could find at tremendous speed.
+SSP Racers were simple devices with a ripcord that you pulled hard to allow it to race around at tremendous speed across the largest flat surface you could find.